Context Engineering: The Real Skill Behind AI Productivity

 Measuring Context Quality: Tracking Consistency, Hallucinations, and Developer Velocity

 Time to first useful output.
-This is different from total task time.
-How long does it take to get something you can actually work with, even if it needs refinement?
-Good context should get you to useful output in the first response.
+This is separate from total task time.
+How long before you get something you can actually work with, even if it still needs refinement?
+Good context should get you there in the first response.

 From Toy to 10x Multiplier: Making AI Work in Real Development Teams

 The developers and teams winning with AI in 2026 aren't the ones with the best prompts.
-They're the ones who've built systems where AI can actually understand what they're asking for and has the context to deliver it correctly.
+They're the ones who've built systems where AI can understand what they're asking for and has the context to deliver it correctly.

 Stop optimizing your prompts.
 Start optimizing your context.
-Your future self—and your AI assistant—will thank you.
+Your future self, and your AI assistant, will thank you.